florianstoeber/otel-operator-demo/README.md

 ```

 ### 5. Adding annotations to the services we want to observe
-Add the two following annotations to the Pod Mannifest in the emailservice Deployment:
+Add the two following annotations to the Pod Mannifest in the emailservice, recommendationservice Deployment:
 ```yaml
 instrumentation.opentelemetry.io/inject-python: instrumentation-python  # This will add the defined instrumentation so that Python code can be instrumented sidecar.opentelemetry.io/inject: otel-sidecar # This will add the sidecar collector we defined before
 ```
-Add the two following annotations to the Pod Mannifest in the paymentservice Deployment:
+Add the two following annotations to the Pod Mannifest in the paymentservice, currencyservice Deployment:
 ```yaml
 instrumentation.opentelemetry.io/inject-nodejs: instrumentation  # This will add the defined instrumentation so that NodeJS code can be instrumented sidecar.opentelemetry.io/inject: otel-sidecar # This will add the sidecar collector we defined before